jalagar/animated-art-engine/README.md

 [8 minute read]

-This python and node app generates gifs based on layers to create NFT gif art!
+This python and node app generates layered-based gifs to create NFT gif art!
 It is faster, simpler, and more dynamic than any other open source gif generative tool out there!
-I plan to actively maintain this repo and enhance it with various tools for months to come!
+I plan to actively maintain this repo and enhance it with various tools for months to come.

 There are three steps:

 1. [Python] Converts layers into spritesheets using [PIL](https://pillow.readthedocs.io/en/stable/).
 This step can be skipped if you already have the spritesheets, but is useful if you want to start with png files and makes the artist's life easier!
 2. [Node] Create generative spritesheets from the layers from step 1.
    - Most of the code in this step is forked from [MichaPipo's Generative Gif Engine](https://github.com/MichaPipo/Generative_Gif_Engine) which is forked from [HashLips Generative Art Engine](https://github.com/HashLips/generative-art-node).
-Please check out his [📺 Youtube](https://www.youtube.com/channel/UC1LV4_VQGBJHTJjEWUmy8nA) / [👄 Discord](https://discord.com/invite/qh6MWhMJDN) / [🐦 Twitter](https://twitter.com/hashlipsnft) / [ℹ️ Website](https://hashlips.online/HashLips)!
+Please check out his [📺 Youtube](https://www.youtube.com/channel/UC1LV4_VQGBJHTJjEWUmy8nA) / [👄 Discord](https://discord.com/invite/qh6MWhMJDN) / [🐦 Twitter](https://twitter.com/hashlipsnft) / [ℹ️ Website](https://hashlips.online/HashLips) for a more in depth explanation on how the generative process works.
 3. [Python] Convert spritesheets to gifs using [PIL](https://pillow.readthedocs.io/en/stable/).

 Checkout this [Medium post]() and [How does it work?](#how-does-it-work) for more information!